How Big of a Dehumidifier Do I Need for My Home?

 As a general starting point:

-- Small rooms and enclosed areas often work with 30 to 40 pint units
+• Small rooms and enclosed areas often work with 30–40-pint units

-- Large or open areas often require 50 to 70 pint units
+• Large or open areas often require 50–70-pint units

 Ceiling height matters.
-Taller spaces behave like larger rooms.
+Taller spaces hold more air and behave like larger rooms.

 Adjust for How Damp It Feels